parallelworks/mdlite-workflow/README.md

 # MDLITE: A lightweight Molecular Dynamics demonstration

+**coaster-pools** BRANCH - This branch is for archiving the status of the "Classic Pools" approach to using `parsl-pw` with MDLite.
+Future development for <cluster|pool> integration with Parsl workflow fabric will use `parsl_utils`.

 MDLite is a small, portable molecular dynamics (MD) parameter sweep workflow with no dependencies other than Parsl, ImageMagick, and the executables distributed with the workflow.
 (Furthermore, ImageMagick is only required